 Steak Tartare Recipes

 Steak tartare recipes are a great way to learn how to eat raw meat.
-Just be sure that it's 100% grass fed raw meat!
+If your budget allows, I recommend 100% grass fed raw meat.

 However, these ingredients can all be optional.

 Tartare is a dish that you usually find at French restaurants.
-And tartare can be made with many tender cuts of grass fed meats.
+Steak tartare can be made with many tender cuts of meats.

 have actually come from a nomadic Asian tribe.

-Which is why I'm including an Asian version of this raw meat dish - to honor my Korean Ancestors.
+Which is why I'm including an Asian version of this raw meat dish as I would like to honor my Korean Ancestors.

-Learning how to properly prepare a steak tartare recipe will involve
+By the way, learning how to properly prepare steak tartare recipes will involve

 learning how to properly cut your meat.